 This issue is supposed to be discussed at the US India Trade Policy Forum to be held in Washington DC on.
 Against this background, the All India Drug Action Network (AIDAN) has issued the following statement:

 All India Drug Action Network (AIDAN)

-- AIDAN Press Statement: Indian Government should reject the bullying tactics of the US based medical device industry
+Access to health products is non-negotiable; the Indian Government should reject the bullying tactics of the US based medical device industry

 25 October 2017, New Delhi

 The All India Drug Action Network condemns the pressurising tactics of the US based medical device industry to undermine the Indian Government’s actions to make health products more affordable and accessible for millions of people.

 The move of US multinational companies through the industry association, Advanced Medical Technology Association (AdvaMed) to approach the US Trade Representative (USTR) with a demand to partially or fully suspend or withdraw India’s benefits under the Generalized System of Preferences (GSP) is highly reprehensible.
 This is a barefaced attempt to intimidate the Indian Government and retaliate against its decision to fix the retail prices of cardiovascular stents and knee implants in the public interest and exposes the unabashed greed of the industry and its willingness to hold poor peoples’ health at ransom for the sake of maximising profits.